noi-techpark/opendatahub-epaper-api/README.md

 lt -h "http://serverless.social" -p 5000
 ```

-Make copy of .env.example and name it .env if you're using Docker.
+Make copy of .env.example in the **Spring configuration** and name it .env if you're using Docker.
 Otherwise just use application.properties as .env file.
 Then localtunnel gives you an unique URL that represents you proxy that you can change values in .env.
 Set remote to true and paste the URL to remoteIPAddress
 ```